groupvine/gv-doc/policy.md

 <span id="ad-supported"></span>
 ### Ad-supported Service

-  For GroupSite Accounts that are supported by advertisements, you agree that that image-based advertisements may appear with the content of Site web pages and group emails.
+  For Groupsite Accounts that are supported by advertisements, you agree that GroupVine may integrate image-based advertisements with the content of Site web pages and group emails.
 In such accounts, you also agree that you will not include additional paid-for advertisements in the content of the group emails beyond those that